Sorafenib (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or have kidney problems, liver problems, bleeding problems, heart disease, congestive heart failure, heart rhythm problems, high blood pressure, or thyroid problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, bleeding problems, congestive heart failure, heart rhythm problems (including QT prolongation), high blood pressure, or thyroid problems.

 - This medicine may cause the following problems:

-- High risk of bleeding and delayed wound healing
+- Increased risk of bleeding and delayed wound healing

 - High blood pressure